Harsh-codes-dev/Serverless-Cloud-Based-Video-Editor-/README.md

 ## 🎯 Features

-- **🎬 Automated Clip Generation**: Upload a long video and get multiple short, vertical clips
+- **🎬 Automated Clip Generation**: Upload a long video and get multiple short
 - **🤖 AI-Powered Analysis**: Uses Gemini AI to identify the most exciting moments
 - **📝 Audio Transcription**: Automatic transcription with VOSK MODEL
 - **☁️ Fully Serverless**: Scales automatically, pay only for what you use(Our is free to use student account )